OPS-E2E-PPE/VBA-Docs/api/Excel.Range.CreateNames.md

 ## Remarks

-If you don?t specify one of  _Top_,  _Left_,  _Bottom_, or  _Right_, Microsoft Excel guesses the location of the text labels, based on the shape of the specified range.
+If you don't specify one of _Top_, _Left_, _Bottom_, or _Right_, Microsoft Excel guesses the location of the text labels, based on the shape of the specified range.

 ## Example

 This example creates names for cells B1:B3 based on the text in cells A1:A3.
 Note that you must include the cells that contain the names in the range, even though the names are created only for cells B1:B3.

 ```vb
 Set rangeToName = Worksheets("Sheet1").Range("A1:B3")